I'm a provider

 Percutaneous vertebroplasty (PVP) is an interventional radiology technique involving the fluoroscopically guided injection of polymethylmethacrylate (PMMA) through a needle inserted into a weakened vertebral body.
-The technique has been investigated as an option to provide mechanical support and symptomatic relief in patients with osteoporotic vertebral compression fracture, or in those with osteolytic lesions of the spine, i.e., multiple myeloma or metastatic malignancies.
+The technique has been investigated as an option to provide mechanical support and symptomatic relief in patients with osteoporotic vertebral compression fracture or in those with osteolytic lesions of the spine, i.e., multiple myeloma or metastatic malignancies.
 Percutaneous vertebroplasty has also been investigated as an adjunct to surgery for aggressive vertebral body hemangiomas, as a technique to limit blood loss related to surgery.
-The technique has been used in all levels of the vertebrae, i.e., cervical, thoracic, and lumbar.
+Injection of PMMA is also being investigated for the treatment of sacral insufficiency fractures.

-It has been proposed that PVP may provide an analgesic effect through mechanical stabilization of a fractured or otherwise weakened vertebral body.
-However, other possible mechanisms of effect have been postulated, including thermal damage to intraosseous nerve fibers, since PMMA undergoes a heat-releasing (exothermic) reaction during its hardening process.
+It has been proposed that vertebroplasty may provide an analgesic effect through mechanical stabilization of a fractured or otherwise weakened vertebral body.
+However, other possible mechanisms of effect have been postulated, including thermal damage to intraosseous nerve fibers.

 Sacroplasty evolved from the treatment of insufficiency fractures in the thoracic and lumbar vertebrae with vertebroplasty.
 The procedure, essentially identical, entails guided injection of polymethylmethacrylate (PMMA) through a needle inserted into the fracture zone.
-While first described in 2001 as of treatment for symptomatic sacral metastatic lesions (1, 2) it is most often described as a minimally invasive procedure employed as an alternative to conservative management (3-5) for sacral insufficiency fractures (SIFs).
-SIFs are the consequence of excessive stress on weakened bone and are often the cause of low back pain among the elderly.
+While first described in 2000 as a treatment for symptomatic sacral metastatic lesions, it is most often described as a minimally invasive procedure employed as an alternative to conservative management for sacral insufficiency fractures (SIFs).
+SIFs are the consequence of stress on weakened bone and are often the cause of low back pain among the elderly.
 Osteoporosis is the most common risk factor for SIF.